KohlsTechnology/hierarchy/README.md

 #### Example

-Let's assume you have multiple applications that get deployed over different cloud providers.
+Let's assume you have multiple applications that get deployed to different cloud providers.
 This application also has development, QA, and production environments.
-You can decide in whichever priority (order) the configuration files are merged.
+You can specify the exact priority (order) the configuration files are merged.

 ```
 defaults             # all applications will have this
-└── cloud            # settings specific to a cloud
+└── cloud            # settings specific to a cloud provider
   └── environment    # settings specific to the environment level (e.g. development or production)
     └── application  # settings specific to an application
 ```

-In order to generate the final configuration for an application running in the development environment on cloud A, the `hierarchy.lst` could look like the below example.
+In order to generate the final configuration for an application running in the development environment on "cloud A", the `hierarchy.lst` could look like the below example.

 ```
 # Hierarchy file for application "demo" running in "cloud A".